Why Do My Palms Always Feel Sweaty?

 - Never wrap or occlude your hands when you have antiperspirants on them.
 Doing that is a sure-fire way to seriously irritate your skin

-Another treatment option for sweaty palms is Botox (also known as onabotulinumtoxinA).
-An experienced medical professional can inject Botox into your palms to dramatically reduce sweating.
+Another treatment option for sweaty palms is Neuromodulator injections.
+An experienced medical professional can inject Neuromodulator into your palms to dramatically reduce sweating.
 Effects are lasting (about 6 months) but the injections can be painful.
-To help make the injections more comfortable, experienced medical professionals are turning to a simple icing and/or vibration technique, but be aware that discomfort during injections is a potential drawback of Botox treatment for palmar hyperhidrosis.
+To help make the injections more comfortable, experienced medical professionals are turning to a simple icing and/or vibration technique, but be aware that discomfort during injections is a potential drawback of Neuromodulator treatment for palmar hyperhidrosis.